Euthanasia is a hot topic

 - May 2019.
 Paul Lamb, who lives with chronic pain following a car crash, renewed a bid for the right to die after losing a Supreme Court case in 2014.
 Since this time, three other bills were introduced to Parliament with the hope of legalising assisted suicide.
 All three failed and, importantly, were regarding patients with terminal illness expected to die within six months.
-Mr Lamb’s case, however, is different in that he is not terminally ill and could live for many years.
+Mr Lamb’s case is different from these because he is not terminally ill and could live for many years.

 - September 2019.
 80-year-old Mavis Eccleston was cleared of murder and manslaughter after getting her husband the prescription medication he needed to overdose.
 Mr Eccleston was a cancer patient, and his wife Mavis was respecting his wishes, according to daughter Joy.
 Not wanting to live without her husband, Mavis also took an overdose and recovered in hospital after being found unconscious.

 - November 2019.
 49-year-old Paul Newby lost his High Court case that was challenging assisted dying.
 Mr Newby proposed that Judges should thoroughly examine a large amount of evidence before deciding if assisted dying is incompatible with his human rights.

 - August 2020.
-Relatives of people who have previously brought legal cases for assisted dying have come together to make a joint inquiry into the current law.
-The new MP chairing the all-party parliamentary group on assisted dying says that there is increasing support in parliament for a ‘tight’ change in the law, to give terminally ill people more choice over how and when their lives end.
+Relatives of people who had previously brought legal cases for assisted dying came together to make a joint inquiry into the current law.

 Euthanasia In Other Countries

-In Australia, a voluntary assisted dying scheme in the state of Western Australia was introduced.
-It joins the state of Victoria, which also allows voluntary assisted suicide.
+In Australia, a voluntary assisted dying scheme in the state of Western Australia was introduced, joining the state of Victoria, which also allows voluntary assisted suicide.
 The scheme allows Doctors to prescribe drugs for self-administration and administer them where the patient is unable.

 In New Zealand, the End of Life Choice Bill was passed by Parliament in 2019 and received 65.1% of the vote in a binding public referendum in 2020.
-The new law should come into effect in November 2021.
+The new law came into effect in November 2021.

 Arguments In Support Of Euthanasia: